prosis369/hp_assignments/README.md

 OPENCL

-  1. Write a program to perform vector addition
+  1. Write a program to perform vector addition.
-  2. Matrix Multiplication
+  2. Matrix Multiplication.

+C++ AMP

+  1. Implement Matrix multiplication in parallel using C++ amp.
+  2. Extend the previous question with tile sizes : 8x8, 16x16, ..